Reimagining Climate Change Adaptation

 Leaders from across the private sector, finance, all levels of government, Indigenous community, land management, social services, and universities, in all states and territories, gathered between 13-16 July 2020 for Securing Australia’s Future: Reimagining Climate Adaptation, to discuss Australia’s adaptation to climate and environmental change.
 These meetings took stock of Australia’s successes, failures, opportunities, and pathways for adapting to a changing climate, and had a focus on the role of community-led approaches to adaptation.

 How can I participate?

-Securing Australia’s Future invites contributions from diverse expertise holders.
+The National Strategy for Just Adaptation invites contributions from diverse expertise holders.
 This includes everyone: from researchers specialised in adaptation studies, to councillors planning for their communities, community leaders discussing change in their area, to business people reorienting their company.

 For more information on how you can participate, email firstname.lastname@example.org.